graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 </div>
 <br/>

 At runtime, GraphQL will try to validate every parameter passed on a query against the type expression it has stored in the target schema.
-No where have we we declared `filled` to be a boolean or `name` to be a string.
+No where have we declared an argument `filled` to be a boolean or `name` to be a string.

 One might think, well it should be passed as an object reference to the dictionary parameter: